ibm-cloud-docs/watsonxdata/configuring-bob.md

 # Configuring IBM Bob to connect to the MCP server
 {: #configuring-bob}

-After you install the MCP server on your local machine, you must configure IBM Bob to connect to the MCP server.
+After installing the MCP server locally or connecting to the remote MCP server through the endpoint, you must configure IBM Bob to connect to the MCP server.

 ## Configuration file location
 {: #configuring-bob-cfl}